 The result of a listener throwing a RuntimeException depends on the session’s acknowledgment mode.

 AUTO_ACKNOWLEDGE or DUPS_OK_ACKNOWLEDGE - the message will be immediately redelivered.
 The number of times a JMS provider will redeliver the same message before giving up is provider-dependent.
-The JMSRedelivered message header field will be set for a message redelivered under these circumstances.
+The JMSRedelivered message header field will be set, and the JMSXDeliveryCount message property incremented, for a message redelivered under these circumstances.

 CLIENT_ACKNOWLEDGE - the next message for the listener is delivered.
 If a client wishes to have the previous unacknowledged message redelivered, it must manually recover the session.